ryanuo/hexo-generator-wxapi/README_en.md

 Get | domain + `/api/categories/:catename.json` | get the article list of the specified category Get | domain + `/api/articles/:slug.json` | obtain the detailed data of the article according to the other name of the article, ` : slug 'is the other name of the article
 Get | domain + `/api/swiper.json` | get the article list with the specified name.
 Eg: ` ['Web ',' hexo ',' Java '] ` the characters in the array are the different names of the specified articles.
 The function is mainly used for the specified dynamic configuration of wechat applet rotation map articles
+Get | domain + `/api/search.json` | obtain all documents for local and global search.

 ### Get Implecit Pages